Man shot dead by police in terrorist-related incident

 “The circumstances are being assessed; the incident has been declared as terrorist-related.”

-Gulled Bulhan, a 19-year-old student from Streatham, claimed to have witnessed the shooting on Streatham High Road in front of a Boots store.
+A 19-year-old student from Streatham, who did not want to be named, claimed to have witnessed the shooting on Streatham High Road in front of a Boots store.

 He told the PA news agency: “I was crossing the road when I saw a man with a machete and silver canisters on his chest being chased by what I assume was an undercover police officer – as they were in civilian clothing.